 Creativity can be understood through an analysis of the creative person, process, product, and environmental press (external influences).
 Problems in one or more of these arenas can wound a creative individual or disrupt the creative process.
-However, with support, problems can be transformed into opportunities and ultimately enhance the creative process.
+However, with support, problems can usually be transformed into opportunities and ultimately enhance the creative process.

 ARTISTS AND HIGHLY CREATIVE